EDUCA-DRONES/.github/profile/README.md

 ## Educa Drones is a brazilian UAV research and development team.
-We're located at the Federal Institute of education, science and technology, at Guanambi / Bahia.
+We're located at the Federal Institute of Education, Science and Technology, at Guanambi / Bahia.

 ### You can find more information on:
 📷 [@educa_drones](https://www.instagram.com/educa_drones/)